 Early report: biplane cleared to return but didn't turn back

-NEW ORLEANS (AP) — A preliminary federal report says that although a biplane pilot had been given clearance to return to a New Orleans airport, he didn't turn back before the plane crashed, killing him and a TV anchor last month.
+NEW ORLEANS (AP) — Although a biplane pilot had been given clearance to return to a New Orleans airport, he didn't turn back before the plane crashed, killing him and a TV anchor last month, a preliminary federal report said.

 Emmy-winning reporter and anchor Nancy Parker was working on a documentary about pioneer black stunt pilot Franklin Augustus when his two-seat biplane crashed shortly after takeoff from New Orleans Lakefront Airport on Aug.
 16.

-According to the National Transportation Safety Board report released Tuesday, Augustus asked to return to the airport without saying why, and was cleared to do so.
+Augustus asked to return to the airport without saying why, and was cleared to do so, according to the National Transportation Safety Board report released Tuesday.

 Although an NTSB statement the day after the crash quoted witnesses as saying the plane appeared to have engine problems, Tuesday's preliminary report said nothing about that.
-It said the pilot was heading south and never turned back, crashing in a field.
+It said the pilot was heading south and never turned back, crashing in a field less than a mile from the airport.

+Investigators did not find any problems with the plane's maintenance logs, it said.

+The plane crashed nose-down at about a 45-degree angle and most of the airframe burned up, according to the report.
+The wreckage was taken away for detailed examinations of the airframe and engine.